Burlington Credit Card | 5 Reasons It’s a Bad Idea

 We suggest you avoid this card and get yourself a general-purpose unlimited cash-back card instead.

 The 5% Burlington store credit is a very limited reward and really the only feature of this card at all.
-Even this feature is not that great, the store credit is issued in the form of ‘rewards certificates’ which expire after 60 days.
+Even if this feature is not that great, the store credit is issued in the form of ‘rewards certificates’ which expire after 60 days.
 Surely, we suspect most people never get around to using them and they expire worthless.

 We’re not a fan of store credit cards in general and generally avoid them, but this is a weak offering in an already bad category.
-Unless you’re a major Burlington fan and shop there every month, it’s hard to see a reason to get this card.
+Unless you’re a major Burlington fan and shop there every month, it’s hard to see a reason to get the Burlington Credit Card.

 Previously known as the Burlington Coat Factory, now just ‘Burlington,’ offers a wide selection of products for consumers of all ages and interests.
 Their popularity is the driving force for their in-house credit card, which you can use in-store or through their website for online shopping.
-You can also use at their sister stores Cohoes Fashions and MJM Designer Shoes.
-The Burlington card is issued through the Bread Financial (also known as Comenity Capital Bank).
+You can also use it at their sister stores Cohoes Fashions and MJM Designer Shoes.
+The Burlington card is issued through Bread Financial (also known as Comenity Capital Bank).

-The notable features of this credit card are:
+The notable features of the Burlington credit card are:

 - Variable APR: 28.49%

 - Annual Fee: $0

 - Limited rewards program: 5% back store credit, but points expire quickly.
 Note that you must be enrolled in the Burlington Loyalty program to earn points

 - 10% off your first purchase on the day of the account opening

 - Likely easier for credit approval

-If you are an avid Burlington shopper considering obtaining a card, this helpful guide can provide insight into the pros and cons.
+If you are an avid Burlington shopper considering obtaining a card, our helpful guide will provide insight into the pros and cons.

 Here are the main elements regarding Burlington’s store credit card: